BND Hamburger Icon

 It’s one thing to know what you should include in your invoice, but it’s another to present this information in a manner that your clients can easily understand and act upon.
 You can make sure your invoice is fully comprehensible by taking the following steps:

-1. Add a header
+1. Add a header.

 Your invoice should begin with a header that includes the invoice date alongside contact information for both your company and your client.
 Often, your business information will be on the left-hand side and that of your client will be on the right-hand side, but sometimes, your information can go atop your client’s.

-2. Designate an invoice number or identifier
+2. Designate an invoice number or identifier.

 If the invoice you’re sending is your first for a client, you can include “Invoice #0001” in your header (the extra zeros in the number prevent spacing changes if you reach thousands of invoices).
 Alternatively, you can set an identifier related to the service period, such as “Invoice #2021Q1” or “Invoice #FEB2021.”
 Even if your invoice identifier specifies the period that your invoice covers, you should include an exact invoice date alongside the identifier as well.
+[Related: How to Fill Out an Expense Report]

-3. Insert your itemized table
+3. Insert your itemized table.

 The core of your invoice is your itemized table of services and prices.
 Here, you’ll list each item and its quantity, rate per unit (which can be a price per item or an hourly rate) and total cost.
 At the bottom right of the table, you’ll add each line item’s cost and record the sum as your invoice’s total value.
-You should either make sure this number is bolded or list it elsewhere as the total due in a large, obvious font.
+You should either make sure to bold this number or list it elsewhere as the total due in a large, obvious font.
 In some cases, you’ll need to charge taxes as well.

-4. Add footnotes
+4. Add footnotes.

 Often, invoices are self-explanatory lists of services, quantities and prices, but sometimes, they can’t tell the whole picture.
 For example, it might not be immediately evident that you’re applying a discount to one of your line items.
 To clarify this discount, add an explanatory footnote at the bottom of your invoice.
 This way, your client knows that future invoices may display higher rates for the same work.
 If your invoice doesn’t require clarifying footnotes, you can still add a thank-you note — a little gratitude can go a long way.